Comment on page

 The are 5 different node servers working together.
 To make it easier to get started quickly and not manually configure every server, we made an overlaying git that bundles the 5 servers and added a few node scripts to install and run them with just a few commands.

 We've bundled our 5 nodejs servers in one git repo openstad-app with git submodules.
-Be aware submodules in git work a bit different then regular git repositories.

 git clone https://github.com/openstad/openstad-app